-Now that children will be back to class and have schoolwork, their time spent online significantly increases along with patterned and predictable times they access the Internet.
-Online predators, cyber bullies and cyberstalkers prepare themselves for what they hope will be another year of unsuspecting groups of vulnerable, discouraged and high risk taking children.
+Now that children will be back to class and have schoolwork, their online time significantly increases along with patterned and predictable times they access the Internet.
+Online predators, cyberbullies, and cyberstalkers prepare themselves for what they hope will be another year of unsuspecting groups of vulnerable, discouraged, and high-risk-taking children.
 In addition to online adult predators, children and teens who are cyberbullied and cyber stalkers will fill cyberspace looking to taunt and harass their peers.
+For proactive parents who plan to practice & institute Internet safety, I’ve compiled a checklist & tips to help ensure all your bases are covered.
+The list provided is a quick injection of internet safety awareness.
+I hope my checklist helps insulate your child from abuse and leads to a safe and enjoyable school year.

 iPredator: